-2.0 L .egal framework
+2.0 Legal framework

-• olicy has due regard to all relevant legislation and statutory guidance including, but imited to, the following:
+- 2.1 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

-Education Act 1996
+- Education Act 1996

-Equality Act 2010
+- Equality Act 2010

-The Education (Pupil Registration) (England) Regulations 2006 (As amended)
+- The Education (Pupil Registration) (England) Regulations 2006 (As amended) - The Children (Performances and Activities) (England) Regulations 2014 - Children and Young Persons Act 1963 - DfE (2024) 'Working together to improve school attendance' - DfE (2034) 'Keeping children safe in education 2022 2024' - DfE (2016) 'Children missing education' - 2.2 This policy operates in conjunction with the following school policies: - Safeguarding Policy - Complaints Procedures Policy - Behaviour Policy - SEND Policy - Supporting Pupils with Medical Conditions Policy

-Page 4 of 20
+3.0 Roles and Responsibilities

-The Children (Performances and Activities) (England) Regulations 2014 Children and Young Persons Act 1963 DfE (2024) 'Working together to improve school attendance' DfE (2024) 'Keeping children safe in education 2024' DfE (2016) 'Children missing education' 2.2 This policy operates in conjunction with the following school policies: Safeguarding Policy Complaints Procedures Policy Behaviour Policy SEND Policy Supporting Pupils with Medical Conditions Policy 3.0 Roles and responsibilities 3.1 The Local Governing Board has overall responsibility for: Monitoring the implementation of this policy and all relevant procedures across the school.
-Promoting the importance of good attendance through the school's ethos and policies.
-Arranging attendance training for all relevant staff that is appropriate to their role.
-Working with the Attendance Lead to set goals for attendance and providing support and challenge around delivery against those goals.
-Regularly reviewing attendance data.
-Sharing effective practice on attendance management and improvement across Trust schools.
-Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability, or sexual orientation.
-Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy.
-Having regard to 'Keeping children safe in education' when deciding to safeguard and promote the welfare of children.
-Ensuring there is a Children Missing Education Process in place and that this is regularly reviewed and updated.
-Ensuring school staff receive adequate training on attendance 3.2 The headteacher is responsible for: The day-to-day implementation and management of this policy and all relevant procedures across the school.
-Appointing a member of the SLT to the Attendance Lead role.
-Ensuring regular review of attendance data, weekly and half termly is completed.
-Ensuring all parents are aware of the school's attendance expectations and procedures.
+- 3.1 The Local Governing Board has overall responsibility for: - Monitoring the implementation of this policy and all relevant procedures across the school. - Monitoring and promoting the importance of good attendance through the school's ethos and policies. - Monitoring the provision of attendance training for all relevant staff that is appropriate to their role. - Regularly reviewing attendance data. - Monitoring that the implementation of this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability, or sexual orientation. - Responding to complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Having regard to 'Keeping children safe in education' when deciding to safeguard and promote the welfare of children. - Monitoring there is a Children Missing Education process in place and that this is regularly reviewed and updated. - 3.2 The headteacher is responsible for: - The day-to-day implementation and management of this policy and all relevant procedures across the school. - Appointing a member of the SLT to the Attendance Lead role. - Ensuring regular review of attendance data, weekly and half termly is completed. - Ensuring all parents are aware of the school's attendance expectations and procedures. - Ensuring that every pupil has access to full-time education and will act as early as possible to address patterns of absence. - Ensuring that school's data is shared with the Trust. - 3.3 Staff members are responsible for: - Following this policy and ensuring pupils do so too. - Ensuring this policy is implemented fairly and consistently. - Modelling good attendance behaviour. - Using their professional judgement and knowledge of individual pupils to inform decisions as to whether any welfare concerns should be escalated. - Accurate completion of the school's attendance registers. - 3.4 The Attendance Lead is responsible for:

-possible to address patterns of absence.
-Ensuring that school's data is shared with the Trust.
-3.3 Staff members are responsible for: Following this policy and ensuring pupils do so too.
-Ensuring this policy is implemented fairly and consistently.
-Modelling good attendance behaviour.
-Using their professional judgement and knowledge of individual pupils to inform decisions as to whether any welfare concerns should be escalated.
-Accurate completion of the school's attendance registers.
-3.4 The Attendance Lead is responsible for: The overall strategic approach to attendance in school.
-Developing a clear vision and strategy for improving attendance.
-Monitoring attendance and the impact of interventions.
-Analysing attendance data and identifying areas of intervention and improvement. © Communicating with pupils and parents about attendance.
-Leading a compassionate approach when listening to parents and pupils regarding barriers to attendance.
-Following up on incidents of persistent poor attendance.
-Enforcing attendance through statutory interventions in cases of persistent poor attendance where other supports have not succeeded.
-Informing the LA of any pupil being deleted from the admission and attendance registers.
-Ensure that the attendance policy is on the school's website and is communicated clearly to parents.
-3.5 Pupi ls are responsible for: Attending their lessons and any agreed activities when at school.
-Arriving punctually to lessons when at school.
-Following any support provided by the school to improve attendance.
-3.6 Pare ents are responsible for: Providing accurate and up-to-date contact details.
-Providing the school with more than one emergency contact number.
-Updating the school if their details change.
-Ensuring that their children attend school daily when school is open.
-Promoting good attendance with their children.
-Only request leave of absence in exceptional circumstances.
-Book any medical appointments around the school day where possible.
-Notify the school in line with missing education processes as soon as possible when their child is unexpectedly absent because of sickness.
-Proactively engaging with any attendance support offered by the school.
+- The overall strategic approach to attendance in school. - Developing a clear vision and strategy for improving attendance. - Monitoring attendance and the impact of interventions. - Analysing attendance data and identifying areas of intervention and improvement. - Communicating with pupils and parents about attendance. - Following up on incidents of persistent poor attendance. - Informing the LA of any pupil being deleted from the admission and attendance registers. - Ensure that the attendance policy is on the school's website and is communicated clearly to parents. - 3.5 Pupils are responsible for: - attending their lessons and any agreed activities when at school. - arriving punctually to lessons when at school. - 3.6 Parents are responsible for: - providing accurate and up-to-date contact details. - providing the school with more than one emergency contact number. - updating the school if their details change. - ensuring that their children attend school daily when school is open. - promoting good attendance with their children. - only requesting leave of absence in exceptional circumstances. - booking any medical appointments around the school day where possible. - notifying the school in line with missing education processes as soon as possible when their child is unexpectedly absent because of sickness.